 - While the noodles are cooking, prepare the eggs however you like.

-- Prepare the bowls by dividing up the rutabaga noodles into two dishes.
-Top with eggs and grated aged parmesan.
-Add microgreens to garnish.
+- Divide the rutabaga noodles between two dishes.
+Top with eggs and cheese.
+Add microgreens or fresh herbs as garnish.
 Enjoy!

 - Other topping ideas: red pepper flakes, avocado, salsa, pickled vegetables